-Bonaire, Saint Eustatius and Saba islands are in Caribbean in the eastern side of Central America and border Venezuela to the northern sides.
-These islands are administered as special municipalities but are integrated fully in Netherlands.
-The islands experience a tropical marine climate and are largely characterized with a few natural resources and scant vegetation.
-At the northern parts of Bonaire, Saint Eustatius and Saba, the islands have been converted into a park while most of its southern areas are well known as salt harvesting fields.
-Bonaire Island presents itself as a river less and a flat island that is best known for its world class diving spot.
+Bonaire, Saint Eustatius and Saba islands are in the Caribbean on the eastern side of Central America and border Venezuela to the northern sides.
+These islands are administered as special municipalities but are integrated fully in the Netherlands.
+The islands experience a tropical marine climate and are largely characterized by a few natural resources and scant vegetation.
+In the northern parts of Bonaire, Saint Eustatius, and Saba, the islands have been converted into a park while most of its southern areas are well known as salt harvesting fields.
+Bonaire Island presents itself as a riverless and a flat island that is best known for its world-class diving spot.

 Bonaire Island is largely visited by tourists interested to see wild Iguanas, the Washington Slagbaai National Park, the Disused Slave Shelters, salt flats, rock art, and flamingoes.
 In addition, there is a wide range of exciting things to do at Bonaire just like in the rest of the two islands such as scuba diving, fishing, snorkeling, kiteboarding, windsurfing, sea kayaking, bird watching and sailing.
 Saint Eustatius boasts of having a dormant volcano known as The Quill which is a notable hiking spot for tourists.